It’s 3:30 in the morning and you’re wide awake staring at the ceiling.

-You look over and your spouse is sound asleep without a care in the world at this moment.
+You look over and your spouse is sound asleep without a care in the world.

-You toss and turn, over and over, and all you can think about is work, work, work.
+You toss and turn and all you can think about is work, work, work.

 - Payroll is on Wednesday, are those checks going to come in?